HivemindNode/DarkPulse-/README.md

 - **Avoids detection by embedding pulses within background noise**
 - **Overloads signal receivers without appearing on spectrum scans**

-"A disruption that is not seen is a disruption that is never stopped.
-DarkPulse is now active."

 ### Who Is It For?
 _"A pulse that is silent is a pulse that is ignored—until it’s too late."_